restsql/restsql/README.txt

 Properties: Follow the instructions for Configuring restSQL.

 Deploy: Copy jar to the classpath of your web app, e.g. WEB-INF/lib.
 The following third party dependencies also need to be in your classpath:
+	* commons-lang.jar - tested with version 2.6
 	* commons-logging.jar  (tested with version 1.1.1)
+	* json_simple - tested with version 1.1
 	* log4j.jar (tested with 1.2.16)

 log4j is not necessary if your app uses Java Native Logging. restSQL has been tested with JRE 1.6 and Java Native Logging.